benhannafin/gleesons_analysis/README.md

 ### Management Recommendations

-This page summarises the main action from the analysis:
+This page summarises the main action from the analysis.